-Tips of Venue Selection!
-When you are selecting a venue for your private party, corporate event or wedding there are several things you want to keep in mind:
+When you are selecting a venue for your wedding there are several things you want to keep in mind:

-Are there restrooms in close proximity to where your event is being held?
+Are there restrooms in close proximity to where your wedding is being held?
 Are there enough restroom stalls for the number of attendees you plan to invite?
 Are the restrooms in decent condition?

 Electrical outlets – make sure that the facility has enough outlets for music, food, margarita machines, etc. Make sure and determine where you will put all your vendors and check on how many outlets there are in each area.
 You may need to tell your vendor to bring extra extension cords just in case!